-Contribution and Spin-Off
+Contribution and Spin-Off Transaction

-CCH I, LLC ("CCH I"), a current subsidiary of Charter, will be reorganized to be a direct subsidiary of Charter.
-CCH I will then form a new subsidiary which will merge with Charter, through a tax free reorganization and become the new holding company ("New Charter") that will own 100% of Charter and indirectly Charter Holdco.
-New Charter will then acquire an approximate 33% stake in a new publicly-traded cable provider to be spun-off by Comcast serving approximately 2.5 million existing Comcast customers ("SpinCo").
-New Charter will acquire its interest in SpinCo by issuing New Charter stock to Comcast shareholders (including former TWC shareholders).
-Comcast shareholders, including the former TWC shareholders, are expected to own approximately 67% of SpinCo, while New Charter is expected to directly own approximately 33% of SpinCo.
-SpinCo expects to incur leverage of approximately 5 times its estimated pro forma EBITDA to fund a distribution to Comcast.
-At closing, SpinCo will have a board of nine directors, separated into three classes, and will include three directors designated by Charter.
-Comcast will hold no ownership interest in SpinCo (or New Charter) and will have no role in managing SpinCo.
+CCH I, LLC ("CCH I"), a current indirect subsidiary of Charter, will be reorganized to be a direct subsidiary of Charter.
+CCH I will then form a new subsidiary that will merge with Charter, through a tax-free reorganization and become the new holding company ("New Charter") that will own 100% of Charter and indirectly Charter Holdco.
+New Charter will then acquire an approximate 33% stake in a new publicly-traded cable provider to be spun-off by Comcast serving approximately 2.5 million existing Comcast video customers.
+The cable systems will be contributed to Midwest Cable, Inc., which upon consummation of the Transactions, is expected to change its name to GreatLand Connections Inc. ("GreatLand Connections").
+New Charter will acquire its interest in GreatLand Connections by issuing New Charter stock to Comcast shareholders (including former TWC shareholders) as a result of a merger of a wholly owned subsidiary of New Charter with and into GreatLand Connections.
+Comcast shareholders, including the former TWC shareholders, are expected to own approximately 67% of GreatLand Connections, while New Charter is expected to directly own approximately 33% of GreatLand Connections.
+GreatLand Connections expects to incur leverage of approximately 5 times its estimated pro forma EBITDA (as such term is defined by GreatLand Connections' financing sources for purposes of the financing) to fund a distribution to Comcast and issue notes to Comcast prior to the spin-off.
+Additionally, the Company will provide services to GreatLand Connections, and the Company will be reimbursed the actual economic costs of such services, in addition to a fee of 4.25% of GreatLand Connections' gross revenues.

-The asset purchase, asset exchange and the acquisition of interests in SpinCo will be valued at a 7.125 times 2014 EBITDA multiple (as defined by the parties), subject to certain post-closing adjustments.
+The asset purchase, asset exchange and the acquisition of interests in GreatLand Connections will be valued at a 7.125 multiple of 2014 EBITDA (as defined by the parties), subject to certain post-closing adjustments.